Blog

 Mistake 1: Not Checking the Algorithm Generation

 Many apps claim to be "AI-powered," but some still use outdated algorithms from the 2000s under the hood.
-The difference between SM-2 (developed in 1987) and FSRS 6.0 (developed in 2025) is several tens of percent in memory prediction accuracy.
-If you judge solely by the label "AI," you may end up with an app that provides virtually no AI benefit.
+SM-2 (a scheduling formula developed in 1987) and FSRS 6.0 (a machine-learning scheduling algorithm developed in 2025) can differ by tens of percent in memory prediction accuracy.
+That accuracy decides whether today's review queue contains the cards you were about to forget.
+If you judge solely by the label "AI," you may end up with an app whose AI touches card creation and never touches the schedule.

 Mistake 2: Prioritizing "Free" Over Functionality